-Measles, also known as rubeola, is a preventable, highly contagious, acute febrile viral illness and an important cause of mortality and morbidity.
 Measles is an airborne illness that can cause rash, fever, red eyes, and cough.
-Severe cases can result in blindness, pneumonia or encephalitis, and brain swelling.
-In some cases, the illness can be fatal.
+Severe cases can result in blindness, pneumonia or encephalitis.
+In some cases, illness can be fatal.
 Pregnant individuals are at increased risk for measles-related complications such as pneumonia and for adverse perinatal outcomes such as miscarriage, stillbirth, preterm birth, and low birth weight.